melexis/sphinx-coverity-extension/README.rst

 Usage
 -----

-Inside your reStructured text file you can call a block `.. coverity-list:`, which will generate the table with title and defined columns.
+Inside your reStructuredText file you can call a block `.. coverity-list:`, which will generate the table with title and defined columns.
 For example, to display CID, Classification, Action and Comment columns, while filtering classification items with value `Bug`, you should use the following snippet: